-Wham-bam, the intensely personal scene between the woman and Jesus abruptly ends and the scene shifts as we see the disciples return.
+And then with a dizzying scene change the intensely personal dialogue between the woman and Jesus abruptly ends and the focus shifts as we see the disciples return.
 In our opening aerial view we had seen that group trudging off into town for groceries, and now they are back in closeup at the well.
 I'm sure they were shaking their heads in disbelief: "Can you believe it?
 We leave him alone for twenty minutes, and already he's in trouble, speaking to a woman!"
 They apparently had however learned something during their travels with him, because even if they were thinking of challenging either Jesus or the woman, they wisely held their tongues.
+Even the gospel author John remarks that they didn't dare speak what they must have been thinking!

-At this point the woman takes off for town, so distracted with this news that she even leaves her invaluable water jar at the well, all the time proclaiming to all who would listen that she had met the Messiah, the Christ, and many believed her.
+As the disciples arrive the woman takes off for town, so distracted with this news that she even leaves her invaluable water jar at the well, all the time proclaiming to all who would listen that she had met the Messiah, the Christ, and many believed her.